permguard/permguard/site/content/docs/0.1/command-line/workspace/clone.md

 The official Permguard Command Line Interface - Copyright © 2022 Nitro Agility S.r.l.

-This command clones a remote repository to the local permguard workspace.
+This command clones a remote ledger to the local permguard workspace.

 Examples:
-  # clone a remote repository to the local permguard workspace
+  # clone a remote ledger to the local permguard workspace
   permguard clone 268786704340/magicfarmacia

   Find more information at: https://www.permguard.com/docs/0.1/using-the-cli/how-to-use/